Standing-Storm/cdda-arcana-mod/Adjustments.md

 - Rebalancing of some effects (mostly to make them weaker)
 - Added magic_type and class traits for Arcane Blessings and Magic Signs, so they'll be categorized properly in the powers menu.
 - Learning sorcery is hard!
 Using a pattern scroll has a chance to fail, affected by your Arcana skill, so the choice is to keep the Magic Seals (which always work) or process them into a Pattern Scroll, which might teach you the magic but you could fail to learn it.
+  - Once you learn it, you can study the pattern scroll to increase the spell's level.
 - Recipes have been reshuffled and the number of books has been expanded.
 Also, recipes generally are not auto-learned--if determining how to do magic from first principles was easy, you wouldn't need to be an occult weirdo to do it.
   - Autolearning remains possible Innawood
 - Blood magic is now learnable by anyone!
 If you complete the recipes and unlock understanding of blood magic, then you can learn the spells from spellbooks.
 This has no chance to fail.